winsvold/sanity/CONTRIBUTING.md

 To submit a Feature Request, please make sure that a request like your own doesn't already exist by searching through our [open issues](https://github.com/sanity-io/sanity/issues), before you create a new one.
 If someone already submitted the same feature requests you wanted to submit, please let us know you also want this feature by reacting with/adding a :+1: on the original comment, or leave a new comment expressing your need/excitement for this feature.

-If the same Feature Requests doesn't already exist, create a new issue and use the Feature Requests template.
+If the same Feature Request doesn't already exist, create a new issue and use the Feature Requests template.
 Be sure to provide all the necessary information about your new feature to help us understand what you are requesting.

 ### Pull Requests